Deployment

 Your server must have a public IP address as well as a domain name.

-and set the following variables according to your production environment:
+.
+Set the following variables according to your production environment:

 ACME_EMAIL

-: the domain name pointing to your serverDJANGO_DEFAULT_FROM_EMAIL
+: Domain name pointing to your serverDJANGO_DEFAULT_FROM_EMAIL

-: the email address used for sending emailsEMAIL_HOST
+: Email address used for sending emailsEMAIL_HOST

-: the username to use for the SMTP serverEMAIL_HOST_PASSWORD
+: Username for the SMTP serverEMAIL_HOST_PASSWORD

-: the password to use for the SMTP serverEMAIL_PORT
+: Password for the SMTP serverEMAIL_PORT

-: the port to use for the SMTP serverEMAIL_USE_TLS
+: Port for the SMTP serverEMAIL_USE_TLS

 :True